geonetwork/doc/source/user-guide/harvesting/index.rst

 .. note :: Use this script at your own risk!
 Before installing a certificate in the JVM keystore as trusted, make sure you understand the security implications.

-.. note :: After adding the certificate you will need to restart |project_name|.
+.. note :: After adding the certificate you will need to restart GeoNetwork.